Michelin restaurants in Edinburgh: ultimate guide

 Distinction: Michelin recommended

 Timberyard is tucked away close to Edinburgh castle and the Grassmarket.
 So it’s ideal for both sightseers and those who want to discover this locale’s lively clutch of pubs.
-The style is contemporary and laid-back, with wood burners, chunky tables and a warehouse feel.

-If you want to sample the cuisine of Michelin restaurants in Edinburgh followed by a post-dinner cocktail, this place is perfect.
 Whether you opt for the lunch, dinner or tasting menu, flavours are bold and foraged ingredients are used to prepare the cocktails.

-Discover the best cocktail bars in Edinburgh.
+Discover the best cocktail bars in Edinburgh in my guide.

 13. The Broughton